epl1000/LTspice_automation/README.md

 ## Running the example

 The `pyltspicetest1.py` script creates a simple RC circuit netlist, runs LTspice, and displays a matplotlib plot of the capacitor voltage over time.
+It also computes an FFT of the capacitor voltage and shows the spectrum on a log-scale frequency axis ranging from 1&nbsp;kHz to 200&nbsp;MHz.
 Execute it with Python:

 ```bash
 python pyltspicetest1.py